 With some families, it is also important to include teachers as important allies in the therapy process.
 This can be helpful in providing insight into how your child is doing both academically and socially at school and what kind of services and learning accommodations may be needed.

-When life's demands and the high expectations we create for ourselves outpace our ability to cope effectively, stress can become toxic and life can feel out of balance.
+When life's demands and the high expectations we create for ourselves outpace our ability to cope effectively, life can feel out of balance and stress can become toxic.
 Healthy Minds Project educates and empowers youth, families, and teachers to meet life's challenges and embrace its opportunities by providing the skills and tools needed to successfully manage each in healthy ways that support balance.

 Learning to Breathe (L2B) Groups for youth in middle school and high school